MonoScyron/ao3-enhancer/README.md

 - [ ] Filter & sort your marked-for-later fics
 - [ ] Filter fics by if already read
 - [ ] Filter fics by author
+- [ ] Filter fics by individual fic ID
+- [ ] Add ability to get notified when fics are completed

 #### TODO Lower Priority